 CAT scan - sinus; Computed axial tomography scan - sinus; Computed tomography scan - sinus; CT scan - sinus

 Beale T, Brown J, Route J. ENT, neck and dental radiology.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
-New York, NY: Churchill Livingstone; 2014:chap 67.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 67.

-Walden MJ, Zinreich SJ, Aygun N. In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+Walden MJ, Zinreich SJ, Aygun N. Radiology of the nasal cavity and paranasal sinuses.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 41.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 41.